 Funding decisions may be appealed if an applicant believes any federal or state regulation involving selection was violated.
-Appeals must be submitted to the NM Department of Public Safety's Grants Management Bureau within 15 calendar days of the outcome notification.
+Appeals must be submitted to the NMDPS - GMB within 15 calendar days of the outcome notification.
 A three-member appeal panel shall review the request, decide its validity, and make a recommendation to the Cabinet Secretary of the Department of Public Safety.